 Management is all about maintaining the fixed assets and other resources in optimum operational order so that production proceeds without interruption and that no money is lost on avoidable downtime or other disruptions.

-Its goals, then, are to control costs, schedule work properly and efficiently, and ensure regulatory compliance.
+Its goals, then, are to control costs, schedule works properly and efficiently, and ensure regulatory compliance.

 And while an astute maintenance manager can schedule fixed asset repairs in order of priority and promptly allocate resources to the most critical upkeep demands, he or she is only human.
 Errors in commission and omission will occur.
 Maintenance schedules will be forgotten.
 Parts misplaced or unordered.
 Fixed assets will fail.
 Production disruptions will erupt.
 Heads will roll?

 Even the most ardent maintenance manager should retire the maintenance log of yesterday and replace it with today’s CMMS.

 Why?
 Isn’t buying a CMMS just another fixed asset investment?
 And can’t computer programs fail to run or otherwise break down?
 And doesn’t learning to use the system require some sort of learning curve?
 A maintenance log isn’t – and doesn’t.